W-David-Porter/acim/src/text/1-the-meaning-of-miracles/v-wholeness-and-spirit/index.md

 When the Atonement has been completed, all talents will be shared by all the Sons of God.
 ²God is not partial.
 ³All His [God’s] children have His [God’s] total Love, and all His [God’s] gifts are freely given to everyone alike.
-⁴“Except ye become as little children” means that unless you fully recognise your complete dependence on God, you cannot know the real power of the Son in his [the Son’s] true relationship with the Father.
+⁴“Except ye become as little children” means that unless you fully recognize your complete dependence on God, you cannot know the real power of the Son in his [the Son’s] true relationship with the Father.
 ⁵The specialness of God’s Sons does not stem from exclusion but from inclusion.
 ⁶All my brothers are special.
 ⁷If they [my brothers] believe they [my brothers] are deprived of anything, their [my brothers’] perception becomes distorted.